Automattic/wp-calypso/client/components/tooltip/README.md

 A `Tooltip` allows you to add contextual and other information where needed.
 For example, `Tooltip` is used to display extra information, on hover, about icon-only buttons.

-NOTE: This component has been moved to `@automattic/components`.
-This file remains for backwards compatibility with Calypso Devdocs.
+NOTE: Most of the component logic has been moved to `@automattic/components`.
+This file is retained here for maximum compatibility for use in Calypso (specifically with regards to z-index).

 ## Properties